-Similar to losing weight, saving money is a commitment that requires discipline and hardwork to successfully pull off.
-And in the process, you’ll have to avoid certain types of people the way you have to avoid certain types of food.
+Similar to losing weight, saving money is a commitment that requires discipline and hard work.
+In the process, you’ll have to avoid certain types of people the way you have to avoid certain types of food.

 Types of Toxic People You Need to Avoid

 Think about it: the concept of having a needy friend has been so ingrained in Filipino culture that it has its own term.
 At one point, you were friends with someone who hangs out with you only when you’re loaded.
 The kalabit-penge friend usually asks for a lot, ranging from food to even money.
 Those harmless “Libre ka naman!” quips could end up costing you.